harmony 鸿蒙Persisting User Preferences (ArkTS)

 1. Delete a Preferences instance from the memory.

-Use deletePreferences() to delete a Preferences instance from the memory.
-If the Preferences instance has a persistent file, the persistent file and its backup and corrupted files will also be deleted.
+Call deletePreferences() to delete a Preferences instance from the memory.
+If the instance has a persistent file, the persistent file, backup file, and damaged file will also be deleted.

 NOTE